Updated June 17, 2023

 |CROSS JOIN||Returns a Cartesian (Cross) product; in other words, all possible combinations of rows between the two tables.|

-8. What is Scalar Subqueries and Correlated Subqueries
+8. What are Scalar Subqueries and Correlated Subqueries

 When a subquery returns exactly one row and one column of data, it is considered a scalar subquery.

-9. How will you find second highest salary of an employee?
+9. How will you find the second highest salary of an employee?

 Select MAX (salary) from EDUCBA_Employee WHERE salary NOT IN (select MAX(salary) from EDUCBA_EMPLOYEE)

 The Common Table Expression (CTE) was introduced in SQL Server 2005.
-The purpose of the CTE is to provide a syntactical option that allows the developer to work with temporary data structures logically rather than physically.
-Instead of having to create temporary tables or table variables to accomplish more complex tasks, the SQL developer can now use the CTE and simplify the logic significantly.
-The basic format of the CTE is
+The CTE aims to provide a syntactical option that allows the developer to work with temporary data structures logically rather than physically.
+Instead of creating temporary tables or table variables to accomplish more complex tasks, the SQL developer can now use the CTE and simplify the logic significantly.
+The basic format of CTE is

 WITH expression_name [ ( column_name [,…n] ) ] AS